Caitria/pocketknife_site/_posts/14-01-13-understanding-humans.markdown

 ## Method 1. - Immerse
 <img src="{% asset_path chaplin.jpg %}" style="float:right; padding-left: 15px; margin-bottom: 15px;" width="400px">
 Go out and experience the product or service you're trying to transform.
 If you're trying to make an app to help seniors order perscriptions, go try to fill a subscription physically.
-Sometimes you'll find that the experience in instructive.
+Sometimes you'll find that the experience instructive.
 Sometimes you'll find that the experience isn't broken enough to gain users with a slightly better solution.

 [Here's a great example](http://learningactivist.com/2013/06/28/insight-through-design-thinking-immersion/) of learning about users through immersion by Mark Burgess.
 He broke dress code as a school employee in order to experience, to some degree, the reactions and emotions students experienced when doing the same thing.